cseharshit/cseharshit/README.md

 I am an insightful young individual, although I haven't completely figured out what I'm doing here on Github. 😄<br>
 I am very enthusisatic about the new developing tech and I crave to learn them.<br>
-I believe that technology could bring peace to the world and my goal is to find a way to do that.<br> You could find more about me <a href=https://cseharshit.github.io>here</a>..
+I believe that technology could bring peace to the world and my goal is to find a way to do that.<br> You could find more about me <a href=https://cseharshitjain.me/>here</a>..

-If I have to sell myself, these are my basic attributes:
+If I have to sell myself, and I don't mean parts, these are my basic specifications:

 - **H** Hard-working.
 I'm a super lazy guy otherwise, But when I have work to do, I'd give all I have to finish it, so that  I could go back to being lazy again. xD

 - **A** Adaptable.
 Well, the best thing one can do is to adapt to change as quickly as possible, right?
+I usually just shout "PLOT TWIST" before accepting change, which by the way, is the only constant in life.

 - **R** Realistic.
-Being realistic is really important to a software developer, especially when it comes to giving or accepting deadlines.
-I believe, it's better to be realistic about a project, then to commit something I can't achieve.
+Being realistic is really important, especially as a software developer, more importantly when it comes to giving or accepting deadlines.
+I believe, it's better to be realistic in life, then to commit and grind myself for something I can't achieve.

-- **S** Shrewd.
-Savvy?
+- **S** Savvy.
+Not to bore the universe.

 - **H** Humane.
-If I ain't human enough, I could not be anything.
-It's really important for us to be socially responsible.
-Otherwise what is the point of doing anything?
+It's really important for us to be more than human, to be humane, to be socially responsible, to have compassion for other beings.
+Otherwise what is the purpose of doing anything at all?

 - **I** Inquisitive.
 Would it hurt to know about this or that or everything?
 I wanna how things work.

-- **T** Truthful.
-You can't grow further without being true to yourself.
+- **T** Tenacious.
+For less extraordinary people like me, Persistence is the only key to achieve extraordinary things. ( I learnt that from Naruto 😄)

 # 💻 Technical Skills I possess:
-- Python
-- Go
+- Python, C, C++
 - Linux
 - VAPT
 - Networking